 How to Design Using Volumetric Detention

 To activate this functionality, set the Critical Time Span in the Project Settings.
 That’s all you need to do.
 Hydrology Studio manages the rest.
-And you’ll obviously need to have Pre- and Post-development hydrographs in to compare volumes.
+And you’ll obviously need to have both Pre- and Post-development hydrographs to compare volumes.

 Open the Project Settings from the Main Window.
 You’ll then see two rows where you can specify the Critical Time Span.
 The initial defaults are “0,0” which disables this feature.
 To enable this functionality, you must enter beginning and ending times for the span under the “This Project Only” row header.

 All entries under the User Defaults category will be used when starting a new project.
 The category “This Project Only” uses those settings only for the current project and will be saved with your project file(s).
 To set the Critical Time Span, type in the beginning and ending times separated by a comma.
 For example, “11,18” sets the span from 11 hours to 18 hours.

 Selecting the Time Interval

 The Time Interval chosen can make a slight difference in calculated volumes.
 The smaller the Time Interval, the more accurate the computed volumes will be.
 A 1-minute Time Interval is recommended for maximum accuracy.